 Controlling ambient light in photography

-You have three ways to control light, regardless of what type of light it is:
+You have three ways to control light in all lighting scenarios, regardless of what type of light it is:

-- Reflect – bounce light back into your subject with a reflector or any reflective surface
+- Reflect light – bounce light back into your subject with a reflector or any reflective surface

 If you understand ambient light so far, you’re ready for more advanced lighitng techniques.